All posts

 • Wrapped token liquidity on Solana — Wormhole-wrapped ETH has the deepest liquidity on Solana DeFi. allETH and other variants may have thinner markets.

 • Audit status — Prioritize bridges with multiple independent audits.
-Symbiosis has been audited by five separate firms.
+Symbiosis has been audited by multiple independent firms; see the Symbiosis docs for the current audit registry.

 • Cross-token routing — If you need to arrive in USDC or USDT rather than a wrapped ETH variant, use a bridge that supports cross-token output.
 ETH to USDC Solana in a single bridging transaction saves an extra on-chain step.